 As the risks and costs of the effects of climate change become increasingly clear to investors, many are considering complex new strategies to try to tamp down or mitigate the rising costs of CRE property insurance.

-Not only are insurers raising premiums and imposing stricter underwriting standards, lenders are doing so too – in some cases exceeding the hazard-based recommendations of insurance brokers – and pumping up the costs for borrowers even more.
+Not only are insurers raising premiums and imposing stricter underwriting standards, but lenders are doing so too – in some cases exceeding the hazard-based recommendations of insurance brokers – and pumping up the costs for borrowers even more.

 The challenges and opportunities are discussed in “Insurance on the Rise: Climate Risk and Real Estate Investment Decisions,” a new report by the Urban Land Institute and Heitman, a global real estate investment management firm, which is based on interviews with experts in the field.

-The report blames the rising costs of property insurance on the higher frequency of weather-related claims, expensive and scarce reinsurance, persistent inflation, and regulatory restrictions.
+The report blames the rising costs of property insurance on a higher frequency of weather-related claims, expensive and scarce reinsurance, persistent inflation, and regulatory restrictions.
 For owners, the consequences of higher premiums may include lower net operating income, failed deals, and declining valuations.

 “In response, investors have been forced to retain additional financial risk while working to assemble a cadre of multiple insurers to provide the coverage levels needed,” the report stated.
-“They are devising new approaches to managing risk by stitching together coverage from multiple insurance carriers and employing alternative risk-financing solutions such as captives and self-insurance.”

-Layered coverage through a consolidated master program is one option.
-This allows dozens of insurance carriers to be involved in a single coverage plan.
-A buffer layer can also be created.
 “This involves securing additional policies to cover specific loss windows above the primary coverage limits, such as acquiring extra protection against natural disasters when the primary policy’s limits are exceeded, but with a clear demarcation of liability for losses within certain thresholds,” the report noted.

 Expanded deductible arrangements are also possible.
 Many property owners may attempt to keep insurance costs in line by agreeing to pay higher deductibles.
 Others are considering “aggregate deductibles” that apply a single deductible to all claims within a policy period instead of traditional per-occurrence deductibles.
 Such policies, however, may conflict with lender requirements.

 Some owners are turning to self-insurance.
 That means companies assume a portion of the risk, either individually or as part of a self-insurance risk pool.
 The process requires evaluating the estimated losses versus the premium savings from not insuring the building.
-Legal and regulatory prohibitions may exist, and some lenders worry about balance-sheet impacts.
+Legal and regulatory prohibitions may exist, and some lenders worry about balance sheet impacts.
 A number of investment managers were also considering adopting captive insurance by which a business owner sets up an insurance company to insure its own risks.

 Some specialty insurance carriers in the U.S. are increasing the use of “excess and surplus line” coverage designed for high-risk exposures traditional insurance carriers won’t cover, especially in states at high risk of natural disasters with a large number of multifamily buildings.
-“This shift has made E&S insurers a vital alternative for coverage, with their market share surpassing 9 percent of direct written premiums in 2023,” the report commented.
+“This shift has made E&S insurers a vital alternative for coverage, with their market share surpassing nine percent of direct written premiums in 2023,” the report commented.

 Owners should also be prepared for underwriters to demand more detailed information, such as specific data on building performance for windstorms or resilient design information.
 Failure to do so can lead to increased premiums.